javeria7c/FYP-Ecommerce-Website/README.md

 The main objective of the Online Shopping System is to manage the details of shopping, internet, payment, and bills.
 It manages all the information about products, and customers.

-“HSM Boutique” is a fashion e-commerce website to facilitate Customers to purchase ready-to-wear dresses.
-E-commerce is now an essential tool for the fashion industry.
-This site will help HSM’s fashion house to take their products worldwide with a minimum investment of money.
-It will be used to promote and sell their eastern formal, party, and wedding wears online.
-Multibillion-dollar global enterprise devoted to the business of making and selling clothes.